ShifengXIE/CauKer/README.md

 ## ❤️ Acknowledgements

-This work is the result of a great collaboration—thanks to all my amazing co-authors and mentors for their guidance and support throughout this project.
+This work is the result of a great collaboration—thanks to all my amazing co-authors: Vasilii Feofanov, Marius Alonso, Ambroise Odonnat, Jianfeng Zhang and Ievgen Redko, for their guidance and support throughout this project.

 If you have questions, collaboration ideas, or just want to discuss TSFMs, feel free to reach out:

-📬 **shifeng.xie@telecom-paris.fr**
+📬 **shifeng.xie@telecom-paris.fr** **"ievgen.redko@huawei.com>**